quinlan-lab/constraint-tools/README.md

 ## Data

-Sorted, block compressed, and index data files can be found at:
+Sorted, block compressed, and indexed vcf, maf, gtf and fasta files can be found at:

 ```
 /scratch/ucgd/lustre-work/quinlan/u6018199/constraint-tools/data